Dermot Keely: Manager

 After a spell out of the game he then took over at Dublin City.
 He then took over the management position at Shelbourne FC in 2007 and in his first season back finished fifth in the first division.
 In his second season in charge, Shelbourne lead the division going into the final game, and needed a home win against mid-table Limerick to gain promotion, but were denied by a 92nd-minute equaliser, and so were overhauled by Dundalk, who won away to Kildare County.
 On 27 May 2010, Keely stepped down as manager of Shelbourne to become Shelbourne's youth team manager and community development officer.

-Keely has also been working as a Maths and English teacher in De La Salle College Churchtown for over 20 years until he retired at Christmas 2011 he also has a weekly column in the Irish Sun.
+Keely worked as a Maths and English teacher in De La Salle College Churchtown for over 20 years until he retired at Christmas 2011.
+He also has a weekly column in the Irish Sun.